 Spanish: cobalto espinela de aluminato de zinc azules

 |Oil Absorption:||55 grams oil / 100 grams pigment|

 |Health and Safety||No acute or known chronic health hazards are associated with this product's anticipated use (most chemicals are not thoroughly tested for chronic toxicity).
 Protect yourself against potentially unknown chronic hazards of this and other chemical products by keeping them out of your body.
 Do this by avoiding ingestion, excessive skin contact, and inhaling spraying mists, sanding dust, and vapors from heating.
 Conforms to ASTM D-4236.|

 For a detailed explanation of the terms in the table above, please visit Composition and Permanence.

-Cobalt blue is cobalt aluminate blue spinel (Pigment Blue 28 or PB 28) with the chemical structure CoAl2O4 of which there are three basic modifications (Pigment Blue 36:1, Pigment Blue 36 and Pigment Blue 72), in which parts of the cobalt are substituted either alone or in combination with chromium and zinc.
+Cobalt blue is cobalt aluminate blue spinel (Pigment Blue 28 or PB 28) with the chemical structure CoAl2O4 of which there are three essential modifications (Pigment Blue 36:1, Pigment Blue 36, and Pigment Blue 72), in which parts of the cobalt are substituted either alone or in combination with chromium and zinc.
 These variations differ in their tinting strength and hue.

 |Cobalt Blue Pigment Family|